-| Visited in 2006, 2007 and 2011 |
+Visited in 2006, 2007,

-Walking, hiking and trekking on Sikinos |
+Walking, hiking and trekking on SIKINOS |

 |||

-BOATS SIKINOS WALKS (last update on the 24th of December 2011)
+BOATS SIKINOS WALKS (last update on the 28th of January 2021)

 Síkinos